Red Hawks on a roll; CVCC baseball team wins four conference series in a row

 Offensively, Red Hawk catcher Lane Rhodes tallied a team-best three hits and four RBI, while center fielder Zack Summerville drove in two RBI.

 The Catawba Valley Community College baseball team returns to action on Wednesday for a single nine-inning game against Guilford Tech.
-The contest between the Red Hawks and Titans will take place at L.P.
-Frans Stadium in Hickory starting at 3 p.m.
+The contest between the Red Hawks and Titans starts at 3 p.m. at L.P.
+Frans Stadium in Hickory.